Shou/Monochrome/README.md

 * Material design inspired for that modern aesthetic
 * Responsive design for your handy mobile devices
+* Smooth animations and smart transitions
 * Beautiful fonts for your delicate eyes
+* Quirky hipster rounded avatars
 * Ample minimalist spacing
-* Smooth animations and smart transitions
-*

 ## Screenshots